On analytic solutions of the driven, 2-photon and two-mode quantum Rabi models: Introduction

-The Hamiltonian of the Rabi model is given by \beq H_R=\omega b^\dagger b+\Delta\,\sigma_z+g\,\sigma_x(b^\dagger+b), \eeq where $g$ is the spin-boson interaction strength, $\sigma_z, \sigma_x$ are the Pauli matrices describing the two atomic levels separated by energy difference $2\Delta$, and $b^\dagger$ ($b$) are creation (annihilation) operators of a boson mode with frequency $\omega$.
-In the Bargmann space with the monomials $\left\{\frac{w^n}{\sqrt{n!}}\right\}$ as basis vectors, the boson creation and annihilation operators can be realized as $b^\dagger = w$, $b=\frac{d}{dw}$.
+The Hamiltonian of the Rabi model with ${\cal Z}_2$ symmetry is given by \beq H_R=\omega b^\dagger b+\Delta\,\sigma_z+g\,\sigma_x(b^\dagger+b), \eeq where $g$ is the spin-boson interaction strength, $\sigma_z, \sigma_x$ are the Pauli matrices describing the two atomic levels separated by energy difference $2\Delta$, and $b^\dagger$ ($b$) are creation (annihilation) operators of a boson mode with frequency $\omega$.
+In the Bargmann space with the monomials $\left\{\frac{w^n}{\sqrt{n!}}\right\}$ as basis vectors, the boson creation and annihilation operators can be realized as $b^\dagger = w$, $b=\frac{d}{dw}$ \cite{Bargmann61}.
 In terms of the two-component wavefunction $\psi(w)=\left(\psi_+(w), \psi_-(w)\right)^T$, the time-independent Schr\"odinger equation of the model gives a system of two coupled linear differential equations with rational coefficients.
 The system depends on a spectral parameter $E$.
-The wavefunction components are elements of Bargmann-Hilbert space of entire functions of one variable $w\in {\bf C}$ \cite{Schweber67}.
-The scalar product of any two elements $f(w), g(w)$ in the Bargmann-Hilbert space is given by \beq (f,g)=\int\,\overline{f(w)}\,g(w)\,d\mu(w), \eeq where $d\mu(w)=\frac{1}{\pi}e^{-|w|^2}\,dx\,dy$.
+The wavefunction components are elements of Bargmann-Hilbert (BH) space of entire functions of one variable $w\in {\bf C}$ \cite{Schweber67}.
+The scalar product of any two elements $f(w), g(w)$ in the BH space is given by \beq (f,g)=\int\,\overline{f(w)}\,g(w)\,d\mu(w), \eeq where $\overline{f(w)}$ is the complex conjugate of $f(w)$ and $d\mu(w)=\frac{1}{\pi}e^{-|w|^2}\,dx\,dy$ is the measure.
 The energy $E$ belongs to the spectrum of the problem if and only if for this value of $E$ the system of coupled differential equations (given by the time-independent Schr\"odinger equation) has entire solution \cite{Schweber67}.

-By means of the Bargmann-Hilbert space approach, Braak \cite{Braak11} recently presented a pair of transcendental functions defined as infinite power series expansions with coefficients satisfying three-term recurrence relations, and argued that the spectrum of the Rabi model is given by the zeros of the transcendental functions.
-This theoretical progress has renewed the interest in the Rabi and related models \cite{Solano11}-\cite{Moroz14}.
+Using the BH space approach, Braak \cite{Braak11} recently presented a pair of transcendental functions defined as infinite power series expansions with coefficients satisfying three-term recurrence relations, and argued that the spectrum of the Rabi model is given by the zeros of the transcendental functions.
+This theoretical progress has renewed the interest in the Rabi and related models \cite{Solano11}-\cite{Zhang17}.